openedx/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

-You create, or register, an edx.org or edX Edge account on the registration page for edx.org or edX Edge.
-You can create an account in different ways.
+You can create an account for edx.org or edX Edge in different ways.

 * You can create an entirely new edx.org or edX Edge account.
 * You can use an existing social media account, such as a Facebook or Google